Nirajsah/CozaStore/README.md

 All the commits will be done only on main branch.
 I will be updating the readme file as the site progresses.

+As of Today 21 July, 2023:
+most of the work is done, For animation, I am using framer motion(learning). category page: responsive product page: responsive
+navbar: not responsive
+home page: not responsive
+cart page does not look good

 First, run the development server:

 ```bash